 In the context of charity law, education is interpreted very broadly and it should allow those being educated to make up their own minds on controversial issues…I can find no evidence to suggest that…the charity actively promotes drug use.

 The NNA claims to have contributed to ‘what is known as “tobacco harm reduction” – a term used…to describe ways of reducing harm from cigarette smoking without necessarily giving up the use of nicotine.’
-So they want to have their cake and eat it.
+It seems they want to have their cake and eat it.

 It all comes back to the important question raised by Dr Banfield: are e-cigarettes safe?